-The EPROM version of the controller can output either a one-shot message such as "CQ DX DE WB0RIO", or a repeating message like "DE WB0RIO/B GS DM79IX [pause].
+The EPROM version of the controller can output either a one-shot message such as "CQ CQ CQ DE WB0RIO", or a repeating message like "[tone] DE WB0RIO/B GS DM79IX [pause].
 A One-shot message can be controlled by pressing the Start button, a repeating message can be sent by turning on the Free Run switch.
 The Arduino version of the controller is only used for sending a repeating beacon message.

 EPROMs other than the 2732 can be used if suitable changes are made to the address lines in the circuit.
 It should also be possible to use and EEPROM chip if you have access to the appropriate programmer.
 For larger EPROMs, just ground the higher order address input lines on the EPROM chip, and wire the appropriate chip select pins for outputs enabled and chip selected.

 The Osc.
 Enable signal is used to turn a beacon's oscillator on and off for beacons that have separate oscillator and keying signals.
-The FSCW bit is optional, it can be used to modulate an oscillator during dashes for easier weak signal reception.
+The FSCW bit is optional, it can be used to modulate an oscillator during dashes for easier weak-signal reception.
 See this article for more information of Frequency Shifting CW (FSCW).

 Note that the hex file has a Unix-style end-of-line character (carriage return) and not a DOS-style carriage return/newline.
 If this confuses your programmer, the hex file can be converted to DOS format with the Unix2Dos command.

 A simple Arduino beacon sketch is included in the cw2hex source code file.
-To make your own Arduino beacon, run cw2hex -c and enter your custom message.
+To make your own Arduino beacon controller, run cw2hex -c and enter your custom message.
 Edit the CWBeacon101.ino file and change the data in the msgtable to the hex data from the cw.csv file.
-The trailing number in cw.csv is the decimal byte count, this should be used to define the size of the msgtable array.
-Load the edited CWBeacon101.ino code into the Arduino IDE, compile and upload the code to the Arduino.
+The trailing number in cw.csv is the decimal byte count, this should be used to define the size of the msgtable array in the Arduino code.

 My Smooth Tone Clickless CW Sidetone Generator circuit can be used with this circuit, just connect the collector of Q1 to pin 2 of the sidetone generator's 4N35 opto-isolator LED cathode.